prince98batra/practice/SOP_Cron.md

 sudo cp /home/ubuntu/hello.sh /etc/cron.daily/
 sudo chmod +x /etc/cron.daily/hello.sh
 ```
 The script will now run automatically once a day, as /etc/cron.daily/ is for daily tasks.

 ### 8.5 Directory for Weekly Cron Jobs
 **Location:** `/etc/cron.weekly/`

-The /etc/cron.weekly/ directory is for scripts that need to run once a week.
-Any executable script placed in this directory will automatically run weekly.

-**Use Case:** For tasks that need to run once a week, like backups or log rotations.
+**Use Case:** Running scripts weekly for tasks like audits or reports.

 #### Step : Copy your hello.sh script to the /etc/cron.weekly/ directory: